 This tutorial demonstrates how to find paper maps and atlases in the University of Toronto Libraries catalogue, then locate them in Map & Data Library's fifth floor collection.

-In Advanced Search, select Catalogue and use the Search Scope dropdown menu to select Map & Data Library.
+In Advanced Search, use the Search Scope dropdown menu to select Map & Data Library.

 On the left-hand side of the results, there are filter options.
 For maps, select Maps under the Format filter.
 Then click Apply Filter.